OfficeDev/office-js-docs-pr/docs/reference/manifest/type.md

 ---
 title: Type element in the manifest file
-description: 'The Type element specifies if the equivalent add-in is a COM add-in or an XLL.' ms.date: 03/16/2020
+description: The Type element specifies if the equivalent add-in is a COM add-in or an XLL. ms.date: 03/16/2020
 localization_priority: Normal
 ---